Skip to content

 }

-Note: Check that you have specified the correct AWS Region, Kubernetes service account name, and Kubernetes namespace.
+6. (Optional) Update the trust relationship for the role to the correct AWS Region, Kubernetes service account name, or Kubernetes namespace.

 Note: Replace YOUR_NAMESPACE with your Kubernetes namespace.